 ABSTRACT

 This study aimed to evaluate the enhanced bioremediation of degreasers (designated as Aqua break and Teepol) polluted wetland soil using Bacillus amyloliquefaciens and Pseudomonas putida.
 It employs laboratory-scale experimental designs, statistical data and interpretation.
-The wetland soil samples were collected from Oguruama at latitudes 4o 4’45.8” N and Longitudes 6o 57’20.4” E in Degema Local Government Area, Rivers State, Nigeria.
+The wetland soil samples were collected from Oguruama at latitudes 4o 4’45.8” N and longitudes 6o 57’20.4” E in Degema Local Government Area, Rivers State, Nigeria.
 The Pseudomonas and Bacillus species used in this study were isolated from the wetland soil and identified using standard biochemical and molecular methods; the 16S rRNA extraction, amplification and sequencing were done.
-The bioremediation experimental set-up was carried out in clay pots with the two bacteria; Bacillus amyloliquefaciens (BAC) and Pseudomonas putida (PSD), the two types of degreaser; applied are Aquabreak (AQ) and Teepol (TE).
-The nine (9) experimental set-ups in this study were: CTL (Control), AQPS (Aquabreak Polluted Soil), TEPS (Teepol Polluted Soil), AQPS + PSD, AQPS + BAC, TEPS + PSD, TEPS+BAC, TEPS+PSD+BAC, AQPS+PSD+BAC.
+The bioremediation experimental set-up was carried out in clay pots with the two bacteria; Bacillus amyloliquefaciens (BAC) and Pseudomonas putida (PSD), the two types of degreasers; applied are Aquabreak (AQ) and Teepol (TE).
+The nine (9) experimental set-ups in this study were: control (CTL), Aquabreak Polluted Soil (AQPS), Teepol Polluted Soil (TEPS), AQPS + PSD, AQPS + BAC, TEPS + PSD, TEPS+BAC, TEPS+PSD+BAC, AQPS+PSD+BAC.
 The Bioremediation potential of the respective test organisms were monitored for 28 days at an interval of 14 days using microbiological parameters such as; Total Heterotrophic Bacteria (THB) and Degreaser Utilizing Bacteria (DUB).
 At the same time, the physicochemical parameters monitored were: Nitrogen, Phosphorus, Potassium, and Total Hydrocarbon content (THC) using Spectrophotometer SPECVIS-720.
 Percentage (%) Bioremediation was also determined to ascertain the actual potential of treatment agents, singly and in combination.
 Assessment of Enhanced bioremediation of Aquabreak degreaser using THC values revealed the amount of degreaser remediated and Percentage (%) remediation.
 The Aquabreak setup from the initial contamination value of 1,535 mg/kg decreased in this order: AQPS+BAC (1265 mg/kg, 82.41%) > AQPS+PSD+BAC (1245 mg/kg, 81.11%) > AQPS+PSD (1065 mg/kg, 69.38%) > AQPS (without test organism) (565 mg/kg, 38.81%).
 Changes in THC during bioremediation of the Teepol degreaser revealed that the amount of degreaser remediated and the percentage bioremediation from the initial contaminated value of 5,990mg/kg during the 28 days in decreasing order is; TEPS+PSD+BAC (4815 mg/kg, 80.38%) >TEPS+BAC (3135, 53.17%) > TEPS+PSD (2165mg/kg,36.14%) >TEPS (without test organism) (1935 mg/kg, 32.30%).
 It was observed that Bacillus amyloliquefaciens had more degradability potential than Pseudomonas putida on the degreasers.
 In conclusion, Teepol degreaser is more biodegradable than the Aquabreak degreaser considering the amount of pollutant remediation.
 Hence, Bacillus amyloliquefaciensis is a better option for degreaser bioremediation.
 Therefore, Teepol degreaser is recommended for both industrial and domestic use.

 Keywords: Enhanced Bioremediation, Degreaser, Aquabreak, Teepol, Pseudomonas, Bacillus, wetland soil